mingxuan007/text-style-transfer-with-adversarial-network-and-domain-adaptation/README.md

 forth: to add relative parameters of mode paths, training;

-fifth: to run classifier/style.py and domain train  style and domain classifiers to evaluate the transferred sentences;
+fifth: to run classifier/style-classifier.py and domain-classifier.py to train  style and domain classifiers to evaluate the transferred sentences, and give the corresponding path in the config.py;

 sixth: to run start-train.py for transferring sentences